Depends on the time of year, and your preferences.

 For sure visit 2 or 3 of these museums, depending on your preferences: Rijksmuseum (with Rembrandt's Night Watch; currently shows only part of the collection, re-opening on 13 April 2013), Stedelijk Museum (modern art), Van Gogh Museum (closed until 25 April 2013; part of collection now visible in Amsterdam Hermitage), Anne Frank House, or -when travelling with kids- NEMO science Museum.

 Recommendable excursions: Marken, Volendam and Zaanse Schans (open-air Windmill museum), and The Hague, Delft and Rotterdam.
 Also very special: Aalsmeer flower auction (largest one in the World), but only early in te morning, monday-wednesday, and friday.
 Basically there's just 1 bus excursions company left in the city, leaving from Damrak (near Central Station), Tours & Tickets.
 See TripAdvisor for (not very positive) reviews.

-In spring, be sure to go to the Keukenhof flower gardens, open from 21 March until 20 May, but at it's best end of April, beginning of May. over 5 years ago
+In spring, be sure to go to the Keukenhof flower gardens, open from 21 March until 20 May, but at it's best end of April, beginning of May. almost 6 years ago

 Rent some bikes (if you can bike) or go biking on a little boat on the canals.
 Very lovely when it's sunny.
 Go to the best museums in the country: The Anne Frank House, Rijksmuseum, Van Gogh Museum.
 Eat some Dutch food and go to the FEBO.